MicrosoftLearning/SC-5007-Implement-retention-eDiscovery-and-Communication-compliance-in-Microsoft-Purview/Instructions/Labs/Lab1_retention_policies.md

 Here, you will create a retention policy that applies to the entire organization.

 1. In Microsoft Edge, navigate to the Microsoft Purview portal, `https://purview.microsoft.com`, and log in.
 1. A message about the new Microsoft Purview portal will appear on the screen.
-Select the option to agree with the terms of data flow disclosure and the privacy statement, then select **Try now**.
+Select the option to agree with the terms of data flow disclosure and the privacy statement, then select **Get started**.

     >![Screenshot showing the Welcome to the new Microsoft Purview portal screen.](./Media/welcome-purview-portal.png)